Instructions for assembling:

 * Wood Glue – Tight Bond III, Ultimate – Best waterproof and dries slowly

+Building the Jig.
 The 'Rails' or side pieces of the jig.
-Notches cut out to accommodate for the Northern Lights Hive Center and End Braces so the braces can be drilled on after the sides are gluded together.
+Notches cut out to accommodate for the Northern Lights Hive Center and End Braces so the braces can be drilled on after the sides are glued together.
 The notches are 1 1/2" wide, the width of the braces, and flush with the plywood.

-Example of sides sitting in jig: The notched cut outs on the end of the jig rails are for the Braces to sit down flush with the upside down Side Panels and Hive Front and Back.
+Building the Jig.
+Example of Side Panels sitting in jig: The notched cut outs on the end of the jig rails are for the Braces to sit down flush with the upside down Side Panels and Hive Front and Back.
 Notice the line drawn to enable the two Side Panels to be quickly aligned.

-Making the jig.
+Building the Jig.
 Detail underneath of how the gluing jig is put together.
-A 2x4 is screwed into 3/4 inch plywood
+A 2x4 is screwed into 3/4 inch plywood underneath for extra support.

-Making the jig.
+Building the Jig.
 Another detail of how the gluing jig is put together

 Positioning the top piece and aligning all three (3) Side Panels (E)

-Notice the notch in the jig that will allow space for the braces to be fitted while the Side Panels (E) are still in the gluing jig.
+Notice the notch in the jig will allow space for the braces to be fitted while the Side Panels (E)are still in the gluing jig.

 Getting the ends flush for a pre-gluing test.
 Check that the ends of all three Side Panels (E) are flush.
 They can be sanded down later if they are a little off.

 Now go for a dry run and time the assembly.
-Get the clamping straps in place in 9 min, before the glue dries.
+Practice getting the clamping straps in place within 9 min, before the glue dries.
 Keep practicing until you can get below the time frame.